Jane Eyre may be downloaded for free from the ebooks catalog.

-Compared to the stuffy romances of the time, Charlotte Brontë’s most famous novel is a surprisingly gripping read.
-Even in comparison to Austen’s Pride and Prejudice, which was previously ranked top of my list, Jane Eyre excels.
-Of note is that our heroine isn’t beautiful or rich or of any social consequence.
-She’s a poor, plain working girl whose concerns and feelings are so expertly portrayed that we almost feel they are our own.
+Compared to the stuffy romances of the time, Charlotte Brontë's most famous novel is a surprisingly gripping read.
+Even in comparison to Jane Austen's Pride and Prejudice, which was previously ranked top of my list, Jane Eyre excels.
+Of note is that our heroine isn't beautiful or rich or of any social consequence.
+She's a poor, plain working girl whose concerns and feelings are so expertly portrayed that we almost feel they are our own.

 I personally love this book.
 My mum read it when she was my age and when we came across a beautiful edition during a trip, she recomended it to me without hesitating.

-And after reading it with great interest, passionately and discovering as the beautiful review up here says, that “who wouldn’t connect on some level with Jane Eyre?”, I can do the same!
+And after reading it with great interest, passionately and discovering as the beautiful review up here says, that "who wouldn't connect on some level with Jane Eyre?", I can do the same! 🙂

 Jane’s character really taught me a lot, and I hope I can live up to her in matters of independence, relationships and conception of one-self.

-Bravo, Charlotte Brontë!
+Bravo, Charlotte Bront

 Thanks for your comment, Lucía.
 This is a novel I could read over and over, and I definitely agree with you in recommending it to others!